Step out of the cycle of overeating and cravings

 This is the moment this course was created for.

-There often comes a point where continuing to carry this alone doesn’t quite make sense anymore.
+There often comes a point where the old way of trying to solve it no longer makes sense anymore.

 This is not a discipline problem